Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 I Used a Great Quality Reference Photo for My Painting

-To paint “High Pastures” I had a head-start on composition because I used a beautiful picture by professional photographer Lee Brown.
-Lee is an amazing photographer and artist, and each month he shares one of his photos with artists, and creates a painting challenge for anyone that would like to participate.
-Lee posts submitted artworks in the painting challenge gallery, on his web site A Day Not Wasted.
+To paint High Pastures, I had a head start on composition because I used a beautiful picture by professional photographer Lee Brown.
+Lee is an amazing photographer and artist, and each month he used to challenge artists to create a painting from one of his photos, a painting challenge open to anyone that liked to participate.
+Lee would then post the submitted artworks in the painting challenge gallery, on his website A Day Not Wasted.

-How To Sketch the Composition on Canvas
+How to Sketch the Composition on Canvas

-Before drawing my composition on the canvas, I drew the lines of thirds both on the reference photo and on the canvas, as reference.
+Before drawing your composition on the canvas, you may want to draw a grid both on the reference photo and on the canvas for reference.

-How To Draw Lines of Thirds
+How to Draw Lines of Thirds

 Finally Ready to Paint

-Stage 1.
-Block The Value Shapes In
+Stage 1: Block the Value Shapes In

-Stage 2.
-Painting Smaller Shapes and Different Values
+Stage 2: Painting Smaller Shapes and Different Values

 In the meanwhile, I started getting some details on the cow and fixing the hue of its shaded areas.